 - Liability if someone becomes ill or injured at the wedding and if the venue experiences any damage from your event.

 The venue is likely the biggest expense that you’ll have for your big day.
 If the venue you planned to have your wedding at is damaged from weather, fire, or the venue must cancel your ceremony and you are not able to have your event there, wedding insurance may cover it.
-Sometimes venues will already have insurance for unavoidable cancellations, so make sure you check with the location before purchasing a policy to make sure you are not paying extra for something you don’t need.
-Another thing to look into is if your homeowners or renters insurance policy would cover liability for an event.
+Sometimes venues will already have insurance for unavoidable cancellations, so make sure you check with the location before purchasing a policy to make sure you are not paying extra for insurance options you don’t need.
+Another thing to look into and ask your insurance agent is if your homeowners or renters insurance policy would cover liability for an event.

 Accidents and emergencies do happen – don’t let them get in the way of your important life milestone.
-Protect yourself from the financial burden that can come along with wedding catastrophes.
+Protect yourself from the financial burden that can come along with wedding catastrophes and the loss of valuable items and memories.

 The content on this site is offered only as a public service to the web community and does not constitute solicitation or provision of legal advice.
 This site should not be used as a substitute for obtaining legal advice from an insurance company or an attorney licensed or authorized to practice in your jurisdiction.
 You should always consult a suitably qualified attorney regarding any specific legal problem or matter.
 The comments and opinions expressed on this site are of the individual author and may not reflect the opinions of the insurance company or any individual attorney.